csande/comed-price-kde-plasma-widget/README.md

   synchronized to ComEd's publish schedule — while still catching a genuine feed outage within a few polling cycles.

-The graph reuses the same fetch: no separate request is made for history.
-It's simply filtered down to the last N hours (the "Trend graph history" setting above) and drawn oldest-to-newest.
+The trend chart reuses the same fetch: no separate request is made for history.
+It's simply filtered down to the last N hours (the "Trend chart history" setting above) and drawn oldest-to-newest.
+Negative prices (ComEd's real-time rate occasionally goes negative) are handled correctly by both chart styles — the Y axis extends below zero as needed, and a zero line is drawn across the chart whenever zero falls within the visible price range, including right at the bottom edge.

 ## Fetch reliability